By Jimmy Smith

 A few deeper musings

 Recently, a couple of my very best friends have been handed sobering health diagnoses.
-As I lay in my bed in the night, my heart is sore.
+As I lay in my bed at night, my heart is sore.
 And it does not take much awareness to feel pain for all the suffering and chaos swirling around the daily news cycle.

 It is quite a thing to square all that with my own deep state of gratitude and satisfaction with this life I call mine.
 As I rest here I wonder about how my own chips will fall.
 How will some ‘diagnosis’ attempt to derail my sense of deep gratitude and the ‘Thank You’ I use as my one prayer.